mshaneb/OWS/README.md

  * In some instances the "Date Created" and "Last Modified" fields are not able to be populated, and are set to return "Error"for those fields.
 Unsure why this is.
+ * In the "OWS Report" and "SRAMB Report" functions, some text is located within "b' '".
+This is due to an encoding error.

 FUTURE IMPROVEMENTS: